-The English Longbow (scholars are still arguing if this bow is actually Welsh) is a traditional type of bow that has been in use for many centuries and there are strict rules as regard dimensions, materials etc. Effectively a sophisticated sort of self bow were the stave is cut from the tree so that the sapwood (on the outside of the tree) becomes the back two thirds and the belly of the bow is two thirds heartwood although this can vary to 50/50 sapwood/heartwood.
+The English Longbow (scholars are still arguing if this bow is actually Welsh) is a traditional type of bow that has been in use for many centuries and there are strict rules as regard dimensions, materials etc. Effectively a sophisticated sort of self bow were the stave is cut from the tree so that the sapwood (on the outside of the tree) becomes the back one third and the belly of the bow is two thirds heartwood although this can vary to 50/50 sapwood/heartwood.
 The longbow gets its strength from the 2 different sorts of wood operating in opposition when the bow is drawn.
 The heartwood being compressed and the sap wood being stretched when the bow is drawn.

-English and Welsh archers are the best known with their victories over the French at Agincourt, Crecy and Poitiers … but there are other longbows not quite so well known such as the Hindu Indian longbow which was made of bamboo and gave Alexander the Great a fright at the Hydaspes River in 326 BC.
+English and Welsh longbow archers are probably the best known due to their victories over the French at Agincourt, Crecy and Poitiers … but there are other longbows not quite so well known.
+For example the Hindu Indian longbow which was made of bamboo and gave Alexander the Great a fright at the Hydaspes River in 326 BC.
 Also the original Samurai weapon (before the Katana took on mythical status) was the Japanese Yumi bow which is asymmetrical and intended to be shot from horseback.

 Today the (English) longbow can be shot in almost every competitive event short of the Olympics and has a separate classification from all the other bow types.
 Entire societies of archers exist dedicated to preserving the shooting of this sort of bow i.e. British Longbow Society, English War Bow Society and even the International Longbow Archers Association.

 Editors note: I’m not sure if you MUST love real ale if you are a longbow archer but a disturbingly large number do.
 Also I know that at least one of the above associations have a loyal toast to the Queen with a glass of port before they start competitions.
 Alcohol and archery … sounds good to me.
 I wonder … Shooting line, waiting line, tent line, bar line!

 Modern Longbows are typically in the region of 60# draw weight however a variant of this is the warbow which is extremely high poundage (150# to 180#) and requires years of practice to prepare the body to actually be able to fully draw the bow more than a few times.
 Prolonged use will actually change the shape of the users bone structure.
 Proof of this was discovered via the examination of skeletons discovered in graves from the Battle of Towton (1461).
 Perfectly preserved examples of the warbow were recovered from the wreck of the Mary Rose.